apache/incubator-streampark-website/docs/user-guide/rainbondDeployment.md

 ## More Features

-### 1. Continuous Development StreamX
+### 1. Continuous Development StreamPark

-If you modify the source code, you need to update StreamX, StreamX Components -> build source, change the build source to `source code` 或 `image`
+If you modify the source code, you need to update StreamPark, StreamPark Components -> build source, change the build source to `source code` 或 `image`

 ![](https://static.goodrain.com/wechat/streamx/6.png)